UT Austin Supplemental Essays (2022-23) Prompts and Tips

 The best answers to this question usually involve linking a past contribution to a well-researched future contribution at UT Austin.
 For example, you participated in THON in high school and helped raise money for pediatric cancer patients.
 Once at UT Austin, you plan to bring those same organizing and fundraising skills to Texas THON.

-Short Answer #4 (250-300 words): Please share background on events or special circumstances that you feel may have impacted your high school academic performance, including the possible effects of COVID-19.
+Short Answer #4 (250-300 words): Please share background on events or special circumstances that you feel may have impacted your high school academic performance.

 In sum, don’t feel pressure to use all 300 available words if your challenges have been minimal.
-If, despite the pandemic, you earned all A’s, aced the SATs, and were able to participate in most of your extracurricular activities, then you likely won’t have more than a line or two to write for this response.
+If, despite any challenges faced, you earned all A’s, aced the SATs, and were able to participate in extracurricular activities, then you likely won’t have more than a line or two to write for this response.

 How important are the essays at UT Austin?

-The following items are considered during holistic review:
+The following items are considered during the holistic review:

 To conclude, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your UT Austin supplemental essays, we encourage you to get a quote today.